|

 Mediation

-"In mediation, the couple facing family problems related to their separation uses a skilled third party to assist them in discussing the issues to reach a mutually satisfactory solution.
+Skilled Third Party Assistance "In mediation, the couple facing family problems related to their separation uses a skilled third party to assist them in discussing the issues to reach a mutually satisfactory solution.
 Instead of having a judge impose a solution, the people design their own.
 Mediation can offer a family a more humane method of tackling any issue, no matter how big or small.
 Its goal is joint planning for the future, not argument over the past."
+Michael G. Cochrane, LLB Author, Surviving Your Divorce Using an accredited Financial Divorce Specialist to assist you with your discussions related to property and asset division provides you with a skilled professional who can supply you with Future Lifestyle Outcome Projections.
+This allows you to make informed decisions. |

 Arbitration